Dung24-6/Dung24-6/README.md

 _**I know not with what weapons World War III will be fought, but World War IV will be fought with sticks and stones.**_

 Albert Einstein

+_**Be not angry that you cannot make others as you wish them to be, since you cannot make yourself as you wish to be.**_

+Thomas à Kempis